Print friendly version

-  Brugada syndrome is very unpredictable.
-The condition manifests primarily during adulthood.
-Individuals with this condition have a high risk of ventricular arrhythmias and sudden death.
-The mean age of sudden death is approximately 40 years.
-Males in whom sustained ventricular arrhythmias are easily induced and who have a spontaneously abnormal ECG have a poor prognosis (i.e., a 45% likelihood of having an arrhythmic event at any time during life).
-Although Brugada syndrome is more prevalent among affected males, the disease may also affect females.
-Females with Brugada syndrome are also at risk for sudden death.
+The long-term outlook (prognosis) for people with Brugada syndrome varies because the condition is very unpredictable.
+The condition manifests primarily during adulthood, and affected people have a high risk of ventricular arrhythmias and sudden death.
+The average age of sudden death is approximately 40 years.
+Males with easily-induced sustained ventricular arrhythmias, and a spontaneously abnormal ECG, have a poor prognosis (a 45% likelihood of having an arrhythmic event at any time during life).
+Although Brugada syndrome is more common in males, females can be affected also and they too are at risk for sudden death.

 Last updated: 5/26/2011